mpaiva/venus/_pages/resume.md

 - Leading the development of accessible design systems and tools, focusing on inclusivity for users with disabilities during user research.
 - Spearhead the creation and use of a web tools and components for building fully accessible prototypes, demonstrating my dedication to accessible design.
-- As part of my role at AEM, I advocate for early integration of accessibility in user experience design, sharing my expertise at various international conferences.
+- Member of the W3C ARIA Working Group

 ### Conferences
+As part of my role at AEM, I advocate for early integration of accessibility in user experience design, sharing my expertise at various international conferences.
 Below is a list of most significant conferences where I am honored to present:

 #### Upcoming: